We have great news for you!

 We do this by:

-The FCA is still a young organisation.
-Last year was challenging due to a global pandemic and the political changes in the DRC, and yet we were still able to make meaningful progress, establishing ourselves and forging strong partnerships with local civil society and relevant governmental agencies.
-We have recently published our first impact report, dedicated to transparency and openness about both the success stories and challenges encountered by our young initiative, disclosing not only the impact that we have achieved thus far but also the finances of our organisation.
+The FCA is still a young organization.
+The past year has been challenging due to a global pandemic and political changes in the Democratic Republic of Congo.
+Nevertheless, we were able to make significant progress, establish ourselves and form strong partnerships with local civil society and relevant government authorities.
+We recently published our first impact report, which is committed to transparency and openness regarding the successes and challenges of our young initiative, in which we disclose not only the successes achieved so far, but also the finances of our organization.

-Infographic of the FCA impact report
+Infographic of the FCA impact report:

 SUSHI BIKES X FCA: a commitment to sustainability beyond the immediate footprint.

-More information and links:
+Further information and links: